uploadcare/uploadcare-wordpress/README.txt

 = 3.0.0 =
 * Brand new version, rewritten from scratch.
 * Adaptive image delivery system for auto responsiviness, quality optimization, and lazy loading.
-* Better integration with Media Library and Guttenberg.
+* Better integration with Media Library and WYSIWYG.
 * Transfer your old files to Uploadcare and back.
 (Risk free!)
 * Updated Settings page.
 * Removed "uploadcare" shortcode that allowed your readers to upload files.